Arfaz123/http_handler/CONTRIBUTING.md

 By contributing to this repository, you agree that your contributions will be licensed under the [MIT License](LICENSE).

-Thank you for your interest in contributing to DioHandler Flutter package!
+Thank you for your interest in contributing to HttpHandler Flutter package!
 Your contributions are greatly appreciated.